Jaroslav Foglar: Homoerotic elements in his novels

 Some critics argued that Foglar's novels are crammed with covert homoerotic desire, or that the author himself was gay.
-Foglar was strongly influenced by German Wandervogel romanticism more than the ideas of British scout movement (which emerged in Czech Lands during the WWI).
+Foglar was strongly influenced by German Wandervogel romanticism more than the ideas of British scout movement (which emerged in Czech Lands during World War I).
 Wandervogel movement itself had some elements of male eroticism.
 Most of Foglar's novels include close friendships between two youths, with some exceptions in relation to the 'group-hero' novels like 'Rychlé šípy' Club and 'Devadesátka'.

 Foglar's novels are set in a prevalently male world, where women are often irrelevant (old grannies or small girls, often without names).
 This homosociality was very common in literature of the period, regardless of the sexual orientation of the author.
 Besides, there are also a few strong female characters in his books, and especially in his comic series "Rychlé šípy".
-Foglar did have a few serious (though eventually unsuccessful) love affairs with girls.
+Foglar did have a few serious (though eventually unsuccessful) love affairs with women.

-Books

-Note: the list is probably incomplete.